Provar

 Above: View of the default JavaScript path within the Field Locator field.

-Step 4: Within the Test Builder, use the drop-down menu above the Field Locator field to select By Javascript in order to identify the JavaScript path using standard JavaScript syntax.
-Provar will automatically suggest a default JavaScript path.
+Step 4: Within the Test Builder, use the drop-down menu above the Field Locator field to select By Javascript to identify the JavaScript path using standard JavaScript syntax.
+Automation will automatically suggest a default JavaScript path.

 Step 5: The suggested locator in this instance is as follows.
-(You will notice that Provar has automatically identified the Shadow DOM elements within the Shadow Tree to generate the relevant locator.)
+(You will notice that Automation automatically identifies the Shadow DOM elements within the Shadow Tree to generate the relevant locator.)

 document.querySelector(‘my-app’).shadowRoot.querySelector(‘recipe-hello-expressions’).shadowRoot.querySelector(‘ui-input’).shadowRoot.querySelector(‘input’)